jessicaoleary/Meditation-Opportunities-Database/README.md

 - The database will be populated with accurate and up-to-date listings, ensuring consistency and relevance for users.
 - Post-launch activities include ongoing maintenance, updates, and community engagement to ensure the sustainability and growth of the platform.

-### Research and Data Compilation
-Conduct research to gather comprehensive information on meditation groups, centers, and events in Charlottesville.
-Compile this data, including details such as location, type of meditation, schedule, and contact information, to populate the database.

-### Website Development
-Design and develop a user-friendly website interface for accessing the online database.
-This includes creating features for searching, filtering, and browsing meditation opportunities, as well as integrating a calendar view option.

-### Content Population
-Populate the database with accurate and up-to-date listings of meditation opportunities.
-Ensure that all information is consistent, complete, and relevant to users' needs.

-### Testing and Quality Assurance
-Conduct thorough testing of the website's functionality, usability, and performance across different devices and browsers.
-Address any issues or bugs identified during testing to ensure a smooth user experience.

-### Launch and Promotion
-Prepare promotional materials and marketing strategies to raise awareness of the online database within the Charlottesville community.
-Launch the database on the scheduled date (July 4, 2024) and promote its availability to attract users.

-### Post-Launch Evaluation and Follow-Up
-Conduct post-launch evaluation to assess the performance and usability of the online database.
-Address any immediate issues or bugs identified during the evaluation period.
-Continue to engage with the meditation community, perform routine technical maintenance, and update the database with new information as needed.

 ## Project Timeline

 **Week 1 (May 6 - May 12): Project Planning**